 When you arrive at the point of giving a technical description of "the Act," it may help both of you if you say something simple like, "Look, I know this might sound awful to you now, but -- trust me -- it will seem different when you're older."
 A straightforward and honest approach is the best way to get through this: "When a man and a woman decide they want to do this, the man's penis goes inside the woman's vagina, and sperm comes out of the man's penis.
 Sometimes the sperm joins with one of the tiny eggs inside the woman's body, and that makes the egg begin growing into a baby.
 This happens in the special place women have called a uterus."

-Once you make it through this, you should expect your child to look both dumbfounded and suspicious, especially if it dawns on her that you may have done this thing at least once.
-Don't be surprised if she suddenly changes the subject, walks away, or acts as though she hasn't heard a word you've said.
-She heard you.
-She just needs time to let it sink in.
+Once you make it through this, you should expect your child to look both dumbfounded and suspicious, especially if it dawns on them that you may have done this thing at least once.
+Don't be surprised if they suddenly changes the subject, walks away, or act as though they haven't heard a word you've said.
+They heard you.
+They just need time to let it sink in.

-Does my child need to know about condoms and sexually transmitted diseases before she's reached puberty?
-Unfortunately, she probably does.
-She's likely to be hearing or reading references to AIDS and other sexually transmitted diseases in the news and from her schoolmates.
-You might as well make sure she's getting information that's accurate.
-And answering her questions matter-of-factly is one more way of reassuring her that she can trust you to discuss sex calmly with her.
+Unfortunately, they probably do.
+They're likely to be hearing or reading references to AIDS and other sexually transmitted diseases in the news and from their schoolmates.
+You might as well make sure they're getting information that's accurate.
+And answering their questions matter-of-factly is one more way of reassuring them that they can trust you to discuss sex calmly with them.

-Do I have to explain oral sex to my child when she's this young?
-If she's 6 years old, no. However, you'd be wise to prepare yourself for a question or conversation about oral sex, especially since it continues to be a perplexing subject for children in school.
+If they're 6 years old, no. However, you'd be wise to prepare yourself for a question or conversation about oral sex, especially since it continues to be a perplexing subject for children in school.
 It's not too early to start talking to your child about the important connections among sex, love, and responsibility.
 You may want to explain that kissing another person's private parts is another way of having sex; that even though a girl can't get pregnant this way, it's possible to transmit dangerous diseases through oral sex; and that oral sex, just like the other kind, entails feeling love, commitment, and regard for the person with whom it's performed.